floschnell/munichways-routing/README.md

 # munichways - routing

 This project uses rated bikepath segments from www.munichways.com to render improved routing data for the OSRM backend.
+A running demo service can be found at https://routing.floschnell.de.

 ## comparison